bgants/s3-trigger-lambda/README.md

 * `make deploy`     deploy this stack to your default AWS account/region
 * `make destroy`    destroy this stack

-The S3 bucket must be empty to successfully destroy this stack.
+Note, the S3 bucket must be empty to successfully destroy this stack.
+The bucket is created with "auto_delete_objects=True" so that should empty the bucket but it may not be what you want.

 ### CDK commands